 "The academy trust must establish a committee, appointed by the board of trustees.
-The audit and risk committee must oversee and approve the trust's programme of internal scrutiny, ensure that risks are being addressed appropriately through internal scrutiny and report to the board on the adequacy of the trust's internal control framework, including financial and nonfinancial controls and management of risk"
+The audit and risk committee must oversee and approve the trust's programme of internal scrutiny, ensure that risks are being addressed appropriately through internal scrutiny and report to the board on the adequacy of the trust's internal control framework, including financial and non-financial controls and management of risk"

-In order to discharge its responsibilities for internal scrutiny, the Board of Trustees have established (under the guidance of the Finance and Premises Committee) an Audit Sub-Committee to provide assurance over the suitability of, and compliance with, its financial systems and operational controls.
+In order to discharge its responsibilities for internal scrutiny, the Board of Trustees has combined the Audit Sub-Committee with the Finance and Premises to provide assurance over the suitability of, and compliance with, its financial systems and operational controls.
 Membership of the committee excludes employees, to ensure objectivity and independence.
 The accounting officer and chief financial officer will attend meetings to provide information and participate in discussions.